This article describes the treatments for neck pain caused by degenerative (wear and tear) changes in the cervical

 Cervical foraminotomy is an operation to enlarge the space where a spinal nerve root exits the cervical spinal canal to relieve the symptoms of a “pinched nerve”.
 This procedure is often done when the spine surgeon is performing a laminectomy or laminoplasty.

 If performed as an isolated procedure, it can be done in a minimally invasive fashion.

-Consult Dr Hee for a comprehensive assessment and suitable neck pain treatment plan.
-Call us at +65 67370680 to make an appointment.
+For a comprehensive assessment and suitable neck pain treatment plan, call us at +65 67370680 to make an appointment.